Losant/losant-docs/docs/experiences/overview.md

 ![Bootstrap Slug](/images/experiences/overview-choose-slug.png "Bootstrap Slug")

-The first step in working with Experiences is to choose a custom endpoint slug, which is the subdomain at which your endpoint requests will live.
+The first step in working with Experiences is to choose a custom endpoint slug, which is a subdomain at which your endpoint requests will live.
 It is here that endpoint requests can be **securely** received and responded to.
-After initial setup, you may also configure one or more full [domains](/experiences/domains/) for handling endpoint requests.
+After initial setup, you may also configure one or more full [domains](/experiences/domains/) for handling endpoint requests as well as additional endpoint slugs.

-Your slug defaults to your application ID, but it can be changed to a custom subdomain that meets these requirements:
+By default, your application experience includes a slug that matches your application ID; this slug cannot be deleted.
+If you choose to enter a custom slug during the bootstrapping process, the slug must meet these requirements:

 * Must be at least 4 characters
 * May only contain lowercase letters, numbers, hyphens (-) and underscores (\_)